OctopusDeploy/blog/blog/2020-01/dynamic-worker-army/index.md

 For this demonstration, we're using the Default lifecycle.
 It may be necessary to create a new lifecycle for this project if others already exist.

 ### AWS Account
-To work with AWS, we're going to need an account with the necessary rights to create EC2 instances.
+To work with AWS, we're going to need an account with the necessary rights to create our resources.
 Once that has been created in AWS, we'll need to add this account to Octopus Deploy.
 To do this, we'll click on Infrastructure -> Accounts -> ADD ACCOUNT

 ![](octopus-create-account.png)